Keshy31/21_stones/docs/Project Overview Reinforcement Learning on Arduino for the 21 Stone Game.md

 - **Cost:** ~$10-15 (assuming Arduino owned).
 - **Power:** USB from PC for demo (enables live connection).

-## Software Simulation with PufferLib and Pygame Engine
+## Software Simulation and Game Engine
-- **Environment:** Python 3.x; install `gymnasium`, `pufferlib`, `cleanrl`, `pyserial`, `pygame` (version 2.6.0) via pip.
+- **Environment:** Python 3.x; install `gymnasium`, `numpy`, `pygame` via pip.
-- **Custom Env:** StoneGameEnv: Simulates game, opponent as probabilistic "perfect" player.
-- **Training:** Use PufferLib to vectorize (parallel envs), CleanRL for Q-learning.
-Parameters: alpha=0.5 (learning rate), gamma=0.9 (future discount), epsilon=0.3 decaying to 0.05.
-- **Pygame Integration:** Extend sim into `game_engine.py`: Render stones as graphical elements (e.g., circles or images), add interactive buttons, display state/logs/Q-table heatmap (using Matplotlib embedded).
-Modes include standalone play, training visualization, and serial sync.
+- **Custom Env:** `StoneGameEnv` simulates the game logic and provides the necessary interface for a Q-learning agent.
+- **Training:** The `train.py` script implements a simple tabular Q-learning algorithm.
+It runs for thousands of episodes, using an epsilon-greedy strategy to balance exploration and exploitation.
+The Q-table is updated after each move based on the Bellman equation.
+This straightforward approach is highly effective for this game and serves as a clear educational example.
+- **Pygame Integration:** The `game_engine.py` script provides a rich user interface for playing against the trained AI.
+It loads the generated Q-table and uses it to drive the AI's moves.
+Key features include:
+    - A visual representation of the stones.
+    - Interactive buttons for the human player.
+    - An "AI Insight" panel that displays the Q-values for the current state, showing the player exactly how the AI is making its decision.
+    - A persistent scoreboard that tracks wins and losses across games.
+    - A turn indicator and information about the last move made.
-- **Serial Integration:** Post-training, the engine loads Q-table via serial and starts listening for logs, updating visuals in real-time.
+- **Serial Integration:** Post-training, the engine will be extended to load the Q-table via serial and listen for logs, updating visuals in real-time.
-- **Process:** Run 1000-2000 episodes; AI plays against sim opponents.
-Q-table converges (e.g., high scores for winning moves like take 3 from 3).
-- **Output:** Printed Q-table for verification; live visuals/logs during play (e.g., GUI: "Game 1: Human win, Score: AI 3/10").
-- **Time:** Minutes on laptop, thanks to parallel sims.
-- **Code:** Extend previous snippets; use Pygame for 2D rendering to create appealing demos.
+- **Process:** Run the training script to generate the Q-table.
+Then, run the game engine to play against the trained agent.
+The AI will use the Q-table to select the optimal move at each step.
+- **Output:** A saved Q-table, and a fully interactive graphical game.
+- **Time:** Training takes only a few minutes on a standard laptop.
+- **Code:** See `python/train.py` and `python/game_engine.py`.

 ## Arduino Implementation
 - **Code Base:** Rust, using embedded crates for safer code and modern features.
 Leverage the official AVR support in Rust as of 2025 for reliable compilation and execution on the ATmega328P (Arduino Uno's microcontroller).
 Key crates include `arduino-hal` for hardware abstractions (e.g., pins, serial), `avr-device` for peripherals, and `ufmt` for lightweight formatting in no_std environments.